lsst/pipelines_lsst_io/index.rst

 The LSST Science Pipelines enable optical and near-infrared astronomy in the big data era.
 We are building the Science Pipelines for the `Large Synoptic Survey Telescope (LSST) <http://lsst.org>`_, but our command line task and Python API can be extended for any optical or near-infrared dataset.

-- Join us on the `LSST Community forum, community.lsst.org <http://community.lsst.org>`_
+- Join us on the `LSST Community forum, community.lsst.org <http://community.lsst.org>`_.
-- Fork our code on GitHub at https://github.com/lsst
+- Fork our code on GitHub at https://github.com/lsst.
-- Report issues in `JIRA <https://jira.lsstcorp.org/projects/DM/issues/>`_
+- Report issues in `JIRA <https://jira.lsstcorp.org/projects/DM/issues/>`_.
+- API documentation is currently published with `Doxygen <https://lsst-web.ncsa.illinois.edu/doxygen/x_masterDoxyDoc/>`_.
+- DM Developer guidance is at https://developer.lsst.io.
-- Learn more about LSST Data Management by visiting http://dm.lsst.org
+- Learn more about LSST Data Management by visiting http://dm.lsst.org.

-**The latest release is 12.0:** :doc:`learn what's new in the Winter 2016 / Extra 2016 release <releases/v12_0>`.
+**The latest release is 12.1:** :doc:`learn what's new <releases/index>`.

 .. toctree::
    :hidden: